 Strategies for Managing Unexpected Costs

-To effectively manage unexpected costs, condo owners should plan and budget for the possibility of special assessments.
-Home insurance that covers these assessments can be an invaluable tool in mitigating potential financial strain.
+To effectively manage unexpected costs, condo owners facing special assessments should plan and budget for the possibility of special assessments.
+Condo Home Insurance that covers these assessments can be an invaluable tool in mitigating potential financial strain.

 Moreover, owners should actively participate in condo board meetings, asking regular questions about the corporation's budgeting and planning for contingencies.
 This not only keeps you informed but also holds the condo board accountable.